GEORGES LENTZ - composer / sound artist

 General advice about the tempo:

 The tempo indication (crotchet* = 30 / semiquaver** = 120) must be followed meticulously!
-It is recommended to check and interiorise the metronome marking (particularly the 120 semiquaver) just before going on stage to perform the piece.
-If anything, the tempo could be one notch faster than indicated, NEVER slower!!
+It is recommended to check and interiorise the metronome marking (particularly the 120 semiquaver) just before going on stage for the performance.
+If anything, the tempo could perhaps be one notch faster than indicated, NEVER slower!!
 A slower tempo makes the music fall apart into individual notes, breaks up the flow and spells the death of the music!!
-A performance at the right speed must always have direction, forward motion, a line and a legatissimo connection between the notes (no bulges on individual notes!!).
-I have observed that semiquaver beats are often conducted/played too slowly and they then end up slowing down the whole piece!
-They must not be - semiquaver beats must be exactly 120, exactly a quarter of the crotchet!
-Conductors mustn't 'wait' for the musicians or 'gather them up' on semiquaver beats - if they conduct at the right tempo and stick to it, musicians will be able to rely on their pulse and will follow!
-You should have a constant semiquaver click of 120 in your head and shape the music within this steady grid!
+A performance at the right speed must always have direction, forward motion and, in chorale-like passages, a big line and a legatissimo connection between chords (no bulges on individual notes!!).
+I have observed that semiquaver beats are often conducted/played too slowly; they then end up slowing down the whole piece!
+They must not - semiquaver beats must be exactly 120, exactly a quarter of the crotchet!
+The conductor mustn't 'wait' for the musicians or 'gather them up' on semiquaver beats - when they conduct at the precise tempo and stick to it, musicians will be able to rely on their pulse and will follow!
+Have a constant semiquaver click of 120 in your head and shape the music within this steady grid!

 Specific advice for conductors:

-Another very important thing - DYNAMICS (particularly in works for big orchestra)!!
+Another important thing - DYNAMICS (particularly in works for orchestra)!!
 I often hear orchestral rehearsals where everything is played within a general p to mf.
 The result is a soup of sound with no transparency.
-A big part of the rehearsal should be spent insisting on dynamics being observed meticulously, even exaggerated!!!
+A big part of the rehearsal must be spent insisting on dynamics being observed meticulously, even exaggerated!!!
 One group of instruments might have pp while another has ff, or else one passage might be pppp from everyone while another is fff.
-In other words, both vertically and horizontally, huge contrasts between virtually nothing and a big sound will bring out the architecture of the music.
+In other words, both vertically and horizontally, huge contrasts between a big sound and virtually nothing will bring out the architecture of the music.
 When dynamic contrasts are really observed, the music will take shape and speak!